apache/fluo/README.md

 machine.

-The preferred method to run Fluo applications is using YARN which will start up multiple workers as configured in `connection.properties`.
+The preferred method to run Fluo applications is using YARN which will start up multiple workers as configured in `fluo.properties`.
 To start a Fluo cluster in YARN, run following commands:

 ```
 ./bin/oracle.sh start-yarn
 ./bin/worker.sh start-yarn
 ```

-The `start-yarn` commands above submit your Accimus applications to YARN.
+The `start-yarn` commands above submit your Fluo applications to YARN.
 Therefore, they work for a single-node or a large cluster.
 By using YARN, you no longer need to deploy the Fluo binaries to every node on your cluster or start processes on every node.

 You can use `yarn application -list` to check the status of the applications.
 Logs are viewable within YARN.
 When finished, you can kill the applications